dialogic-godot/documentation/documentation/auto-skip.md

 Dialogic.Input.auto_skip.enabled = !Dialogic.Input.auto_skip.enabled
 ```

-You can use this to quickly advance through your timelines, for example for debugging purposes.
-For this you should disabled the `disable_on_unread_text` setting like this:
+You can use this to quickly advance through your timelines, for example, for debugging purposes.
+For this you should disable the `disable_on_unread_text` setting like this:

 ```gdscript
 Dialogic.Input.auto_skip.disable_on_unread_text = false